 Without stakes included, which was our baseline for comparing all of the weights of these tents to each other, this tent is lighter than either the Solar Photon 2 or the Hornet 2P, backing up Big Agnes' claim that it is the lightest double wall tent available.
 However, these are the only two tents in this review that it was lighter than, so it received a pretty low score for weight.
-For how complex a tent it is, and how much fabric and poles are needed, it is awe-inspiring that a tent could be this light, and dividing the weight between two people certainly, qualifies this tent as ultralight!
+For how complex a tent it is, and how much fabric and poles are needed, it is awe-inspiring that a tent could be this light, and dividing the weight between two people indeed qualifies this tent as ultralight!

 The Fly Creek HV2 Platinum, like most double wall tents, can be set up either with the rain fly on or without it on nights with clear weather, as we often did.
 Used this way, we liked how the whole inside tent was just mesh, which allowed us great views outside before we fell asleep.
 As we discovered in Nepal, you will certainly survive a night out in the snow in this tent.
-However, it is necessary to constantly bang at the sides to shed snow, as too much of a load will cause the triangular pole system to torque and the tent will collapse on itself.
-This means that you may not get much sleep!
+However, it is necessary to constantly bang at the sides to shed snow, as too much of a load will cause the triangular pole system to torque, and the tent will collapse on itself.
+This scenario could mean that you may not get much sleep!

 If you purchase the footprint ($70, 4 oz), you can set it up in "fast fly" mode, which is the rain fly over the top of the poles, in the manner of a single wall tarp, and leave the inner tent at home.
-This reduces the weight to 1 pound!
+This arrangement reduces the weight to 1 pound!
 It adds another level of versatility, making the tent modular in the spirit of the Six Moons Designs Haven Tarp or the Hyperlite Mountain Gear UltaMid 2.
-So, despite its fixed setup pattern due to the use of dedicated poles, we thought this was a fairly adaptable shelter.
+So, despite its fixed setup pattern due to the use of dedicated poles, we thought this was a reasonably adaptable shelter.

 Ease of Setup